mythrantic/NoteSorcerer/README.md

 python -m venv venv
 .\venv\Scripts\activate

+pip install -e ./modules/logspyq pip install -e ./modules/RealtimeSTT
+# or for RealtimeSTT
+pip install RealtimeSTT

-# go to all the modules root and run this
+# alternatively, go to all the modules root and run this
 pip install -e .

 # back on the root of the project